PiotrBerebecki/heroku-environmental-variables-test/README.md

 ## What is PaaS?

-PAAS usually refers to a service that takes care of the underlying hardware and OS that comes with building a web application.
-As developers, these platforms allow us to easily build or prototype applications without handling any hardware or configuring servers.

-PaaS is a set of services aimed at developers that helps them develop and test apps without having to worry about the underlying infrastructure.

-a platform allowing customers to develop, run, and manage applications without the complexity of building and maintaining the infrastructure typically associated with developing and launching an app.
+PaaS (Platform as a service) is a set of services aimed at developers that helps them to develop, run, and manage applications without the complexity of building and maintaining the underlying infrastructure typically associated with developing and launching an app.

+You can of course choose to build the infrastructure around an app yourself, but this is time consuming, and if things go wrong you're on your own.
+Using a PaaS such as Heroku, you can deploy quickly, forget about the infrastructure, and just focus on improving your app.

 ## Why is it useful to be able to deploy your code to a cloud platform, rather than running it locally?